 Often, FP&A processes are designed for Corporate Finance—not the rest of the business.
 While business unit leaders are typically aligned with the C-suite in overall objectives, their demands for data and analysis may differ from those in the corporate office.
 Further, they’re asking different questions and need to view data at a more granular, operational level.

-So, let’s assume we’ve automated many of the time-consuming processes that bogged down the F&A function and freed people for more time to perform analysis.
+So, let’s assume we’ve automated many of the time-consuming processes that bogged down the F&A function and freed people to spend more time on analysis.
 How do we take full advantage of this extra time?

 - First, we need to ensure that we have a data architecture that provides analysts and leaders with the information at the level they need it.